arnisha-k/cell-detection/README.md

-# Cell Detection using YOLOv4 on Darknet backbone
+# Cell Detection using YOLOv4 on Darknet backbone on ISBN cell tracking challenge